hxcde/sshlogin2pushover/README.md

 ```
 #### Enter your API Key and User Token, thats it!

-- [x] if you want to uninstall, just run the uninstall.sh
+- if you want to uninstall, just run the uninstall.sh
 ```bash
 sh sshlogin2pushover/uninstall.sh
 ```

+Tested on:
+- [x] Debian
+- [x] Ubuntu
+- [x] CentOS